-Doddapatre Soppina Chitranna which refers to the Indian Thyme Rice is a healthy rice dish made with Thyme leaves and spice paste.
+Doddapatre Soppina Chitranna which refers to the Indian Thyme Rice is a healthy rice dish made with Thyme leaves or Ajwain and spice paste.

 Thyme leaves are called as Doddapatre Soppu in Kannada.
 This herb has medicinal properties well known for curing skin allergies, rashes and helpful in fighting a dry cough.
 And it is also easy to cook and include in our meals.